camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

 Is this a good solution?
 We had some people asking whether it was.
 Their concern was that it would prevent you from *doing things in parallel* and would thus be a performance problem.
 Again, two things have to be taken into consideration:

 * It can be turned off if you are an expert and know what you are doing (and have understood this section).
 Other than that, it is more intuitive for most users if things like asynchronous continuations and timers just work.
 Note: one strategy to deal with OptimisticLockingExceptions at a parallel gateway is to configure the gateway to use asynchronous continuations.
-This way the job executor can be used for retrying the gateway until the exception resolves.
+This way the job executor can be used to retry the gateway until the exception resolves.
 * It is actually not a performance issue.
 Performance is an issue under heavy load.
 Heavy load means that all worker threads of the job executor are busy all the time.
-With exclusive jobs, the engine will simply distribute the load differently.
+With exclusive jobs the engine will simply distribute the load differently.
 Exclusive jobs means that jobs from a single process instance are performed by the same thread sequentially.
 But consider: you have more than one single process instance.
-And jobs from other process instances are delegated to other threads and executed concurrently.
+Jobs from other process instances are delegated to other threads and executed concurrently.
 This means that with exclusive jobs the engine will not execute jobs from the same process instance concurrently but it will still execute multiple instances concurrently.
 From an overall throughput perspective this is desirable in most scenarios as it usually leads to individual instances being done more quickly.

 ## The Job Executor and Multiple Process Engines